halcy/Mastodon.py/docs/index.rst

         'reblog': Denotes whether the toot is a reblog 'url': URL of the toot
-        'content': Content of the toot, as HTML: '<p>Hello from Python</p>' 'favourited': Denotes whether the logged in user has favourited this toot 'account': Account dict for the logged in account }
+        'content': Content of the toot, as HTML: '<p>Hello from Python</p>' 'spoiler_text': Warning text that should be displayed before the toot content 'favourited': Denotes whether the logged in user has favourited this toot 'account': Account dict for the logged in account }